daief/swc-plugin-jsx-control-statements/README.md

+> 📢: This repository is a temporary release for this [PR](https://github.com/intpp/swc-plugin-jsx-control-statements/pull/9).
+> 📢: This repository is a temporary release for this [PR](https://github.com/intpp/swc-plugin-jsx-control-statements/pull/9).
+> 📢: This repository is a temporary release for this [PR](https://github.com/intpp/swc-plugin-jsx-control-statements/pull/9).

 # 🦀 JSX control statements for swc

-> 📢: This repository is a temporary release for this [PR](https://github.com/intpp/swc-plugin-jsx-control-statements/pull/9).

 Original idea: [babel-plugin-jsx-control-statements](https://github.com/AlexGilleran/jsx-control-statements)